Isisaurus/portfolio/README.md

 - the project documentations are loaded from markdown files,
 - the content is distributed using the Gatsby content Mesh and GraphQL.

-The project runs client-side Javascript from `gatsby-browser.js`.
+The project runs client-side JavaScript from `gatsby-browser.js`.

 ## Issues and Solutions during development